Who killed Tony Soprano?

 “It’s all yours.”

-The show’s writers purposely obscure the conversation they are having by only allowing us to hear the end of it.
+The show’s writers purposefully obscure the conversation they are having by only allowing us to hear the end of it.

-Although most viewers might presume that they are talking about the planned hit on Phil Leotardo, this does not make sense to me.
+Although some viewers might presume that they are talking about the planned hit on Phil Leotardo, this does not make sense to me.

 Instead, I believe that they were talking about the hit on Tony.
 Or more specifically, the recent death of Burt Gervasi.

-Later on in the same scene, Paulie and Patsy go into the restroom together.
-While they are both standing at the urinals, Paulie turns to Patsy and says “It’s all yours.”
+At the end of the scene, Paulie and Patsy go into the restroom together.
+While they are both standing at the urinals, Paulie turns to Patsy and says, “It’s all yours.”

 What did Paulie mean by this and why did this mysterious conversation happen in the restroom?